-The Frankfurt am Main Office of Public Prosecution (the "OPP") has investigated alleged valueadded tax (VAT) fraud in connection with the trading of CO2 emission rights by certain trading firms, some of which also engaged in trading activity with Deutsche Bank.
+The Frankfurt am Main Office of Public Prosecution (the "OPP") has investigated alleged value-added tax (VAT) fraud in connection with the trading of CO2 emission rights by certain trading firms, some of which also engaged in trading activity with Deutsche Bank.
 The OPP alleges that certain employees of Deutsche Bank knew that their counterparties were part of a fraudulent scheme to avoid VAT on transactions in CO2 emission rights, and it searched Deutsche Bank in April 2010 and December 2012.
 On 13 June 2016, the Regional Court Frankfurt am Main sentenced seven former Deutsche Bank employees for VAT evasion and for aiding and abetting VAT evasion in connection with their involvement in CO2 emissions trading.
 On 15 May 2018, the Federal Supreme Court (Bundesgerichtshof) handed down its decision in the appeal proceedings.
-The Federal Supreme Court partly granted the appeal of one former employee and referred the case back to the trial court.
+The Federal Supreme Court partly granted the appeal of one former employee and referred the case back to the trial court, which closed the case against payment of the fine in August 2019.
 In relation to the other cases where appeal proceedings were pending, the Federal Supreme Court confirmed the trial court's judgment, which meant that the judgment became final and binding and the cases are closed.
 The majority of the other investigations by the OPP against former and current employees which were ongoing have meanwhile been closed.
-In addition to the case which was referred back to the trial court, investigations remain ongoing against one current and one former employee.
+Investigations remain ongoing against one current employee and an indictment was filed against one former employee in August 2019.